Jainish-Prajapati/IRCTC-Ticket-Booking-System-LLD-Basics-Java-8/README.md

 ## Collaboration

-If you are willing to help, learn more in-depth about Java topics and this project(i genuinely tho), I encourage you to consider collaborating with me on this project.
+If you are willing to help, learn more in-depth about Java topics and this project, I encourage you to consider collaborating with me on this project.
 Feel free to reach out if you're interested in contributing, learning, or exploring more about Core Java, Low-Level Design (LLD), and backend technologies.